remix-run/remix/docs/api/remix.md

 };
 ```

-**Options:** The only options supported are `maxFileSize` and `filter` which work the same as in `createFileUploadHandler` above.
+**Options:** The only options supported are `maxFileSize` and `filter` which work the same as in `unstable_createFileUploadHandler` above.
 This API is not recommended for anything at scale, but is a convenient utility for simple use cases.

 ### Custom `uploadHandler`